Inverted Pyramid Style of News Writing Examples With Pros & Cons

 For example, in 2021, the Taliban took over power in Afghanistan, and the management excessively controls all media.
 Similarly, the army chief Min Aung Hlaing seized power in Myanmar in 2021.

-For example, in North Korea, Myanmar, and Afghanistan
+For example, Eritrea, China, Syria, Afghanistan, North Korea, Iran, Vietnam, Myanmar, and Turkmenistan.

 2. Libertarian Theory